RSGInc/ladot_analysis_dataprep/README.md

    - gen_cost_ped:backward:left
    - gen_cost_ped:backward:straight
    - gen_cost_ped:backward:right
-   - speed:forward:peak
+   - speed_peak:forward
-   - speed:forward:offpeak
+   - speed_offpeak:forward
-   - speed:backward:peak
+   - speed_peak:backward
-   - speed:backward:offpeak
+   - speed_offpeak:backward
    - aadt

 8. If you would rather store your output as ESRI shapefiles, simply use the `-s` flag and the script will generate two sets of shapefiles for the node and edge data, with generalized cost attributes stored in the edges.